Semester 2 Credit Value: | 20 |

 - The Digital Exam evaluates students' knowledge and understanding of all other main subjects and scientific methods covered by the module.

-- Weekly formative Canvas quizzes provide opportunities to revise the topics introduced and practised in the classroom/lab and prepare for the assessed quiz.
+- Weekly formative Canvas quizzes provide opportunities to revise the topics introduced in the classroom/lab and prepare for the digital exam.